Q & A

 -

-Global credit card networks and big-bank issuers of credit and debit cards are the major opponents of cash.
-There is also opposition to cash from certain manufacturers and developers of hardware and software used in credit and debit card services, cryptocurrency providers, and other such “cashless” transaction providers, along with the owners and operators of their supporting data processors and the financial telecommunications networks needed for all such transactions.
+Global credit-card networks and big-bank issuers of credit and debit cards are the major opponents of cash.
+There is also opposition to cash from manufacturers and developers of hardware and software used by credit- and debit-card services, operators of smartphone and other digital payment platforms, cryptocurrency providers, and other such “cashless” transaction systems, along with the owners and operators of their supporting data processors and the financial telecommunications networks needed for all such transactions.

 -

-Some large regional, national, and international retailers that seek perceived labor-cost savings and increased profits by eliminating cash in their operations.
+Some large regional, national, and international retailers seek to realize perceived labor-cost savings and increased profits by eliminating cash in their operations.

 -

-Data-mining enterprises, which acquire and then resell data embedded in digital financial transaction records.
+Data-mining enterprises, which acquire and then resell data embedded in digital financial transaction records, also are intent on eliminating cash transactions.
 Their business consists of compiling, organizing, and reselling to marketers, retailers, financial intermediaries, etc., detailed information about consumers’ purchasing habits and preferences.

-Because every noncash sale creates a digital record of the time, place, amount, manner of payment, and subject of the sale, and often the identities of the purchaser and the seller, every such sale also creates additional stock in trade for data-miners and thus contributes to the continued rapid growth of their industry.
+Because every noncash sale creates a digital record of the time, place, amount, manner of payment, and subject of the sale, and often the identities of the purchaser and the seller, every such sale also creates additional stock in trade for data-miners and thus contributes to the continued rapid growth of their industry and the continuing collection, compilation, packaging, sale, repackaging, and resale of consumers’ financial data and other information that discloses their shopping preferences and habits.

-In addition to creating a wealth of new digital records for data-miners to collect and resell, eliminating cash would result in considerable benefits for other advocates of cashless commerce:
+In addition to creating a vast, ever-growing array of new digital records for data-miners to collect and resell, eliminating cash would result in considerable benefits for other advocates of cashless commerce:

 -

-Card issuers, networks, and processors all receive transaction fees—which may be levied directly upon consumers, merchants, or both, and ultimately show up either way in higher prices paid by consumers for goods and services—associated with every non-cash transaction that traverses their facilities.
+Card issuers, networks, and processors all receive transaction fees—which may be levied directly upon consumers, merchants, or both, and, either way, ultimately show up in higher prices paid by consumers for goods and services—associated with every noncash transaction conducted through their facilities.

 -

-Manufacturers and developers supplying the hardware and software used in noncash transactions receive proceeds on the sale, servicing, and maintenance of their products, as well as additional sales of periodic—and often mandatory—upgrades and enhancements for those products.
+The manufacturers and developers that supply the hardware and software used in noncash transactions also receive proceeds on the sale, servicing, and maintenance of their products, as well as additional sales of periodic—and often mandatory—upgrades and enhancements for those products.
 The more cash transactions they displace, the more business and revenue they generate for themselves.

 -

-The value to these companies of drastically accelerating the transition to a cashless economy is illustrated by the financial and other incentives that many of them offer to consumers through rewards programs, and to retailers—including discounts or rebates on purchase prices and fees—not just for giving their customers the option to make noncash payments, but sometimes for agreeing to stop accepting any cash payments at all and instead to make all their sales on a non-cash basis.
+The value to these companies of drastically accelerating the transition to a cashless economy is illustrated by the financial and other incentives that many of them offer to consumers through rewards programs, and to retailers—including discounts or rebates on purchase prices and fees—not just for giving their customers the option to make noncash payments, but sometimes for agreeing to refuse to accept from their customers any cash payments at all, and instead to make all their sales on a noncash basis.

 In 2018, for example, Visa awarded grants of $10,000 each to 50 restaurants and other small businesses in the food-service industry that had accepted its “Visa Cashless Challenge” and agreed to eliminate cash from their operations.